A look at the known ties between Trump associates and Russia | Taiwan News

 DONALD TRUMP

 Trump said during the election he did not have any deals in Russia, but he held the 2013 Miss Universe Pageant in Moscow.
-Trump has been contradictory when describing his personal relationship with Putin, insisting during the campaign he had "no relationship with" the Russian leader and no recollection of ever meeting him.
+Trump has been contradictory when describing his personal relationship with President Vladimir Putin, insisting during the campaign he had "no relationship with" the Russian leader and no recollection of ever meeting him.
 But several times in prior years, he has said the opposite.
-Trump has had conversations with Putin since the election, speaking shortly after Trump won and again eight days after he took office.
+Trump has had conversations with Putin since the election, speaking to Putin shortly after he won the presidency and again eight days after he took office.

 Associated Press writer Jill Colvin contributed to this report.